anon4445/License_Plate_Recognition/README.md

 ## Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine

-2. Change the directory to the project folder:
+2. Change the directory to the project folder

-3. Install the required Python libraries using pip:
+3. Install the required Python libraries using pip

-4. Run the Streamlit app:
+4. Run the Streamlit app

 ## Usage